 Immediate Steps at the Scene to Preserve Semi‑Truck Accident Evidence

-A prompt, organized response at the scene of a semi‑truck accident can make the difference between a strong claim and lost proof.
-First responders should be summoned, and the site documented before perishable data disappears under passing traffic or cleanup.
+A prompt, organized response at the scene of a semi-truck accident can make the difference between a strong claim and lost proof.
+These steps help protect evidence needed to prove negligence in a trucking accident involving a commercial driver, especially before perishable information disappears under passing traffic, emergency response, or roadway cleanup.
+First responders should be summoned, and the scene documented as thoroughly as possible.

 Call Law Enforcement and Request an Official Police Report

-Call 911 and ask officers to fully document the event.
-The official report will include diagrams, statements, and citations that shape later review.
+Call 911 and ask officers to fully document the collision.
+The official report will often include diagrams, witness statements, roadway conditions, and citations that shape later review.
 Obtain the report number or a copy when possible, since insurers and defense teams request these records quickly.

 Document the Scene: Photos, Videos, and Witness Details